-As I tell all my friends, the C-Series, Vitamix 5200, now retired, but available in Certified Reconditioned, is the best Vitamix for new owners.
+As I tell all my friends, the C-Series, Vitamix 5200, is the best Vitamix for new owners.
 From smoothies to soups to nut butters to flours, it can do everything quite well.
 It’s not the obvious pick, as there are several models with more features.
 Looking all these Vitamix models can make it difficult to decide which Vitamix to buy.
 This guide aims to help you “pull the trigger.”
 Let’s end the paralysis by analysis and get you the best Vitamix for you today.

 Not sure about the best place to buy?
 Check out:

 1) Now through March: (Starter Kit from Vitamix) Get a free week of smoothie box delivery when you purchase (nearly) any new Vitamix.
 The smoothie supplies (plus a reusable nut milk filtration bag that’s a gift you can keep) delivered by Green Blender are a $49 value.
 Read More »»

 2) Now through forever: (Starter Kit Life is NOYOKE) Get a New Vitamix Owner Starter Kit with the purchase of any Vitamix.
 The recipe cheatsheet pdf, ebook, $20 coupon to LINY “U”, and lifetime priority support provided with love by Life is NOYOKE is a $49 value.
 Read More »»

 3) For a very limited time: You can get a Certified Reconditioned Vitamix 5200 for $299 (C$399).
 This model is the decade’s “Best Vitamix for New Owners” and is retiring so will be unavailable soon.
 Read More »»

 Why the Vitamix 5200 is the best for new owners